 Rogers also serves on the corporate board of Pinnacle Entertainment and MDC Partners.

-The inaugural Distinctive Citizen Award will be presented to Desirée Rogers at the Distinctive Schools Gala, Thursday, November 1, 2018.
+The inaugural Distinctive Citizen Award was presented to Desirée Rogers at the Distinctive Schools Gala.

 RON HUBERMAN | Distinctive Citizen Committee Chair